 - 1. Subsidiaries of green MNEs are more innovative than domestic firms with similar characteristics. - 2.
-This green innovative advantage is larger in less developed countries (and in those that are less reliant on oil rents), in particular if they already possess higher levels of relevant domestic innovative activity, as exemplified by the cases of China and India. - 3.
+The green innovative advantage is larger in less developed countries, in particular when they already possess high levels of relevant domestic innovative capacity, as exemplified by the cases of China and India. - 3.
 Firm-level and sectoral characteristics also matter. - Green FDI is more effective when technologies are characterized by low tradability and uncodified knowledge, as in wind compared to solar PV industries. - Cross-border acquisitions are more efficient at establishing green innovative capabilities than newly established greenfield subsidiaries.